AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 ### Working with Link component in metadata form {#link-component-metadata-form}

 The link component is used to enable external URLs including storage links, copyright information, contact forms, and so on.
 To use link component on metadata form, you need to [configure metadata form](#metadata-forms).
 The URL component can be mapped to a particular metadata property in the Metadata Editor page, which works in the same way as other metadata components.
 This metadata form can be assigned to folders.
-Thus in the assigned Folder asset's detail page, you may see the asset link metadata value.
+Thus, in the assigned Folder asset's detail page, you may see the asset link metadata value.

-Follow the steps below to use link component on the asset details page:
+Follow the steps below to use the link component on the asset details page:

-1. Go to asset details page and navigate to **[!UICONTROL Link URL]**.
+1. Go to the asset details page and navigate to the **[!UICONTROL Link URL]**.
 1. Add a URL that you want to use to redirect for the selected asset.
 1. Click **[!UICONTROL Add link]**.
 Perform one of the following actions:
    * Click ![copy icon](assets/do-not-localize/copy.svg) to copy the URL.